kanura/MyGame/README.md

 # MyGame
-This repository is for creating and practicing unity game by c#.
+This repository is for practice unity game creating by c#.